gongahkia/personal-wiki/WorkBetter.md

 3. Anything worth being, anything historical, anything new, anything impossible, all that shit takes sacrifice.
 And it takes risk.
 4. When you doing something creative and shit, and everything feels too easy, that's a red flag.
 That means its beneath you.
 You gotta go hard.
 5. Keep hungry and motivated.
 There's always more you can do.
 The world is yours.
+6. I want everybody to be their own pioneers.
+Dream big.
+If you're an outcast, be an outcast.
+If you fit in, fit in.
+Just be yourself.

 ## My work ethic